nathaneltitane/dextop/README.md

 - It uses [console](https://github.com/nathaneltitane/console), a custom shell parser to handle the setup, colorize prompts and provide the user with an elegant, comprehensive and user-friendly experience.

 Dextop is very quick and efficient:
-Choose between i3WM or XFCE4 to get your work done or keep the base install for command line interface and programming workflows.
+Choose between a lean i3WM or complete XFCE4 setup to get your work done, or keep the base install for command line interface and programming workflows.

 ### Note:

-Compositing should be disabled under XFCE4 to optimize resource usage and prevent display tearing and other glitches.
+Compositing should be disabled with XFCE4 to optimize resource usage and prevent display tearing and other glitches.
 Turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations:
 This is required due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.

 ### Power users be warned:

-- Dextop does not install or configure sound output or advanced mail services!
 - Dextop does not root your device!
 - Dextop does not load any services or backends!
+- Dextop does not install or configure sound output or advanced mail services!

-- Dextop only loads applications as needed to keep a minimal footprint!
+Dextop only loads applications as needed to keep a minimal footprint!

 Dextop is made, tested and optimized to run in tandem with Samsung's Dex: music, mail and web browsing should preferably be taken care of using native Android applications that are readily installed and configured on your device.

-Services backend and other advanced features that require access to restricted core system directories will fail: you must root your device to remove those limitations and gain access to all system directories.
+Services, hardware probes and other advanced features that require access to restricted core system directories will not function: you must root your device to remove those limitations and gain access to all system directories.

+Dextop links the modified utilities that have been patched under Termux for some limited access to whatever the Android user space runtime policy permits (htop, kill, pgrep, pkill, ps, top).

 ### Hardware requirements: